Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Zaremba adds, “Of course, the other important things come into play as well, like making sure they are specific, measurable, relevant, and more.
 But these additional checkmarks help me create the best KPIs for us.”

 In addition to helping you compete with your past self, KPIs help you improve against competing businesses.
-Keep an eye on your competitors using a SWOT analysis — an overview of you and your competition’s strengths, weaknesses, opportunities, and threats.
+Keep an eye on your competitors using a SWOT analysis — an overview of your and your competition’s strengths, weaknesses, opportunities, and threats.
 You’ll get inspiration for KPIs that’ll put you ahead of the rest.

-“One of the best ways I have found for setting KPIs to reach my business goals is to analyse my competition and use it as a benchmark for setting KPIs,” says Gatis Viskers from Ambition Digital.
+“One of the best ways I have found for setting KPIs to reach my business goals is to analyze my competition and use it as a benchmark for setting KPIs,” says Gatis Viskers from Ambition Digital.
 “By conducting a SWOT analysis, I know what my company’s strengths and weaknesses are, and by carrying out the same for my competitors, I am able to see where the threats and opportunities lie.”

 Here’s how Viskers used a SWOT analysis to inform KPI targets: “Because I made SEO such a big part of my business, I started with auditing the competition and discovering opportunities for us such as high volume, low competition keywords.
 We set ranking for these as the KPIs of our SEO strategy in timeframes of 3, 6, and 12 months.
 It provided us with a clear-cut strategy which we could stick to while monitoring our own, as well as our competitors’ performance.”